Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Stressful meeting → skipped gym → ate fast food alone → felt sluggish → scrolled phone in bed → saw suggestive image → searched for more → relapsed

 Write out your chain.
 Where was the earliest point you could have made a different choice?
-That early intervention point is worth more than any amount of willpower at the end of the chain.
+That early intervention point, the link where your triggers and urges were still manageable, is usually more useful than trying to resist at the end of the chain.

 • "I will not bring my phone into the bedroom."